petergriffin42/resume/README.md

 # Peter Griffin's Resume!
-This respository was an oppurtunity to learn and show off some of my knowledge while I was at it.
+This respository was an opportunity to learn and show off some of my knowledge while I was at it.

 I used the following while creating this respository:
 * Hugo for creating the website